Finding A UK Sponsor / Finding A Ukrainian To Sponsor

 As a host, be honest about any ‘must-have’ house rules you expect to be followed, BEFORE submitting the visa application with your guest.
 If you have such rules, it isn’t fair to spring them on the guest once the process has started, or once they have arrived and started to live with you.
 It’s worth remembering that for a refugee who has had to worry about life and death priorities, things that are important to you may not be on their radar, and what would be their usual routines may not be functioning well.
 They may also have felt pressure to be the perfect person so that they will be chosen and the reality may be disappointing to you.
 It may be easiest to think of them as effectively a lodger in your home, but one who might need help navigating the systems in the UK.
 Cultural differences and issues to be aware of include for example children staying up later than might be expected in British households.

 As a guest, be honest about who you are and whether or not you can live up to the host’s expectations.
 You don’t have to pretend to be the perfect person.
-It’s hard to reject a host when there seems to be no other option, but it will also be hard when things begin to break down with your sponsor and they do not have to stick it out for the full minimum of 6 months if they feel they cannot cope.
+It’s hard to reject a host when there seems to be no other option, but it will also be hard when things begin to break down with your host and they do not have to stick it out for the full minimum of 6 months if they feel they cannot cope.
 Some hosts are going to be quite relaxed about sharing their house with strangers who may have different lifestyles; others less so.
 One practical thing to check before agreeing to go ahead is whether there is sufficient public transport nearby at your host’s location.
 You don’t want to be utterly dependent on them to take you everywhere.

 • Whether the guest should have a good level of English already